kadlubowski/virtualized-trips-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to run it locally, you need to have node and npm installed on your computer.

-In the project directory, you can run:
+In the project directory, you can run `npm install` to install all needed dependencies.
+Then you can run:

 ### `npm start`